swmal/eventstore-stream-subscriber/README.md

 */
 ```
 ### Logging
-The following loglevels can be set in the environment variable EVENSTORE_STREAM_SUB_LOGLEVEL:
+The following loglevels can be set in the environment variable EVENTSTORE_STREAM_SUB_LOGLEVEL:

 info
 warning